 3. Provide Education

-Patient support programs that include targeted, educational pharmacy interventions can improve adherence to time-sensitive medications.
+Patient support programs that include targeted, personalized touchpoints can improve adherence to time-sensitive medications.
 Patient outreach about the importance of taking medication on time can make all the difference; many are simply unaware that it matters at all—and in some cases, it doesn’t!
 It all depends on the individual’s health condition and prescribed treatment.

-Pharmacies and pharmaceutical manufacturers can use AI to identify patients with a high risk of becoming nonadherent, whether medications are time-sensitive or not.
-By using AI to power patient support programs, these organizations are also able to personalize patient interventions to better suit the unique needs of each individual.
+Pharmaceutical manufacturers can use AI to identify patients with a high risk of becoming nonadherent, whether medications are time-sensitive or not.
+By using AI to power patient support programs, these organizations are also able to personalize patient communications to better suit the unique needs of each individual.

-For example, along with predicting which patients to reach out to, AI can use patient-level data to personalize for the optimal communication channel, messaging, timing, and frequency to maximize results.
-It’s a win-win for pharmacies and pharmaceutical manufacturers looking to improve medication adherence—especially in the era of performance-based reimbursements.
+For example, along with predicting which patients to reach out to, AI can use patient-level data to personalize for the optimal communication channel, message, timing, and frequency to maximize results.
+It’s a win-win for pharmaceutical manufacturers looking to improve medication initiation and adherence—especially in the era of healthcare consumerism.